georgyangelov/photon/docs/notes/2021-04-10-are-lambdas-static.md

 1. Functions with no bindings from the outer scope may be executed always
 2. Functions with external bindings may be executed fully only if all of the bindings are known (!= Unknown, Operation)

+## Idea

+Keep lambdas as `LambdaDefinition`, only transform to `Lambda` when it can actually be evaluated.
+So `codeValue` will be `LambdaDefinition`, and `realValue` will be `Lambda`.

+Problem is `() { unknown() }.compileTimeOnly` will not work in this case.
+But it should be fine, because this indicates that the function cannot actually be called at compile-time.

+Should this be transitive?